Tuesday, December 27, 2011

 Saturday, June 11, 2011

-Dana Berger-If I had
+Dana Berger - If I had

-At first I wasn't really into this song-it sounded a bit too popish to be a rock song but after a few listens I was won over by Dana's voice and her lyrics.
+At first I wasn't really into this song-it sounded a bit too popish to be a rock song but after a few listens I was won over by Dana's voice and the lyrics.
 Dana Berger belongs to the 90's rock generation and she's definitely matured in a good way.
-She still has an edginess about her and she's not afraid to say what's on her mind yet she sounds very composed and at peace with herself-maybe because she's now married with children and no longer the rebellious young woman, but she's still one of the coolest singers around.
+She still has an edginess about her and she's not afraid to say what's on her mind yet she sounds very composed and at peace with herself- maybe because she's now married with children and no longer the rebellious young woman, but she's still one of the coolest singers around.

 Again I'm alone with the guitar